-It’s also important to think about tasks that get children involved in caring for the family as a whole.
+It’s also important to think about chores or tasks that get children involved in caring for the family as a whole.
 For example, get them to help with setting or clearing the table.
 Jobs like these are more likely to promote a sense of responsibility and participation.

 If your children are old enough, you can have a family discussion.
 This can reinforce that the whole family contributes to how the household runs.
-Children over six years old can help decide which tasks they’d prefer.
+Children over six years old can help decide which chores they’d prefer.

 What about pocket money?

-Researchers also think it’s better not to give incentives such as pocket money for doing jobs that contribute to the household.
+Researchers also think it’s better not to give incentives such as pocket money for doing chores that contribute to the household.
 Try instead to give children the idea that helping out makes you happy and makes them an important part of the family.

 Lots of encouragement keeps children interested in helping.
 If their first efforts aren’t that great, you can also boost their chances of success by explaining the job again.
 Keep telling them they’re doing well and helping mummy or daddy.
 This way, they’ll feel rewarded.

-Suggested tasks for different ages
+Suggested chores for different ages